Complete catalog information can be found here.

 PHLT 314: Unhealthy Urban Environments: Healthy Solutions (S)

 This course integrates earth sciences, geology, environmental sciences, and health initiatives in the urban communities aimed at identifying, managing, and eliminating environmental threats to health.
 Environmental problems, including lead poisoning of children, radon, asbestos exposure, urban brown fields, toxic waste, urban pollution, and similar hazards, are examined through the lens of social justice and health equity.
 Students explore urban environments identified as high risk for disease and illness from environmental pollutants and geographic or climactic problems.
 The impact of natural disasters on public health is also examined.

 PHLT 315: Violence Prevention and Control (S, Summer)

-Students review theories of violence causation and epidemiologic patterns of violence in urban settings, both in the United States and globally.
-An ecological framework is used to guide critical thinking about risk and protective factors regarding violence prevention and control.
+Students review theories of violence causation and epidemiologic patterns of violence in urban settings.
+An ecological framework is used to guide critical thinking about risk and protective factors regarding violence.
 Students explore secondary data sources important to public health practitioners working in the area of violence prevention and control.
 Programs aimed at preventing violence and injury in urban settings will be examined and critically evaluated.